Scripture Reference: Acts 19:1-41

 As usual Paul first began teaching in the Jewish synagogue.
 And, as usual, some at the synagogue angrily refused to accept that Jesus was the long-awaited Messiah sent by God.
 So, after three months, Paul and those that believed moved to a public lecture hall (Hall of Tyrannus) where Paul continued teaching for two years.

-The Good News of Jesus heard by visitors passing through this important and busy city was spread to an every-widening audience as people travelled about.
+The Good News of Jesus heard by visitors passing through this important and busy city was spread to an ever-widening audience as people travelled about.
 But the “Good News” was actually “Bad News” for the evil spirits and many practitioners of false worship in Ephesus.
-God made his superior divine power clearly known so that even sorcerers and those that followed this practice confessed their sins.
+God made his superior divine power clearly known so that even sorcerers and those that followed this practice renounced these powers of darkness and confessed that Jesus is the worlds true king.
 Many sorcerers made their confessions publicly by burning their sorcery scrolls.

 God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.
 Acts 19:11-12, NIV